What is your company’s innovation process? Follow up question: does your company have a set innovation process?

 Does your company offer the freedom and space to consider these diverse, real-world perspectives?

-Having a “failure is okay” mentality will encourage your team to take risks and dare to dream in the beginning stages — this is great, as long as their assumptions aren’t treated as fact until validated externally through pilots, testing and market research.
+Having a “failure is okay” mentality will encourage your team to take risks and dare to dream in the beginning stages — this is great, as long as their assumptions aren’t treated as fact until validated externally through pilots, testing and Market Test.

 It must operate with speed